In His Own Words...

 I grew up in Avon, NY, a small town just south of Rochester.
 Growing up in a small town helped me to recognize the value of integrity at a young age.
 You couldn’t step out of line for very long because everyone in town knew everyone else’s business.

 I attended St. John Fisher College, where I studied English and Chemistry.
-My dental school training is what originally brought me to Buffalo, where I studied for four years at the University at Buffalo School of Dental Medicine.
-After graduation, I was commissioned as a First Lieutenant in the US Air Force, and stationed at Barksdale Air Force Base.
+My dental school training is what originally brought me to Buffalo, NY, where I studied for four years at the University at Buffalo School of Dental Medicine.
+After earning my DDS, I was commissioned as a First Lieutenant in the US Air Force, and stationed at Barksdale Air Force Base.
 There I completed a one-year Advanced Education in General Dentistry (AEGD) residency, and then served two additional years at a small pilot-training base in Columbus, Mississippi.

 Over the years I have engaged in an ongoing search for knowledge, and for the truth.
 I spent many hours studying advanced dental techniques at the prestigious Pankey Institute in Key Biscayne, Florida.
 To this day, my memories of the Pankey Institute serve as a kind of “home base” when I feel professionally lost.
 I earned a fellowship in the Academy of General Dentistry in 2003, and I taught clinical dentistry one day per week at the UB Dental School for 5 years from 2004-2008.
 I became a certified instructor with the Institute for Advanced Laser Dentistry in 2008, where I continue to teach laser physics and the LANAP family of protocols when I am needed.
-In 2012, I earned a fellowship in the American Academy of Craniofacial Pain, giving me the confidence I needed to focus my practice primarily on the diagnosis and treatment of TMJ Dysfunction and facial pain conditions.
+In 2012, I earned a fellowship in the American Academy of Craniofacial Pain, giving me the confidence I needed to focus my practice primarily on the diagnosis and care of TMJ Dysfunction and facial pain conditions.

 My educational pursuits have not been limited to the dental field.
 I have studied physical therapy, anatomy, nutrition, cranioscaral therapy, homeopathy, kinesiology, psychology, sociology, and human behavior.
 I became a Reiki Master a few years ago, and I believe strongly that most, if not all, disease begins in the subtle energy field.
-As my pursuits lead me further and further into the study of consciousness and its influences on the nervous system, I will continue to incorporate a wide variety of techniques and treatment modalities into my diagnostic efforts and therapeutic protocols.
+As my pursuits lead me further and further into the study of consciousness and its influences on the nervous system, I will continue to incorporate a wide variety of techniques and therapeutic modalities into my diagnostic efforts and therapeutic protocols.